Can dogs be autistic? A vet explains all

 In humans, signs of ASD include difficulty understanding or communicating with others, repetitive or obsessive behaviors, sensory processing issues, anxiety, or shutdowns.
 But at present, ASD is only a recognized condition in humans.
 This is because research is lacking on ‘typical’ vs ‘atypical’ dog behaviors to make the same diagnosis in the canine world.
 However, dogs can present with many of the same symptoms as humans with ASD.
 This is why the term canine dysfunctional behavior (CDB) has been introduced into veterinary medicine.

 For dogs with persisting behavior problems, it is understandable that owners might consider that their pup has additional needs.
 For example, do you have a dog who ignores you or avoids interactions with other canines?
-Or do they perform repetitive or compulsive behaviors, like tail chasing or circling?
+Or do they perform repetitive or compulsive behaviors, like tail chasing, circling, or excessive licking?
 These are some common symptoms of CDB.
 But here’s the good news: CBD can be managed.
 Whether it’s through a consistent routine, regular exercise, or by using the longest lasting dog chews to keep them busy and help minimize stress and anxiety.

 What is autism?